-Ensure that an accident or incident report is completed for the attention of the Executive Head Teacher.
+Ensure that an accident or incident report is completed for the attention on the Executive Headteacher.

-- Monitor First-Aid provision, including restocking First-Aid boxes. - Check, update and replace as required First-Aid signs and notices Inspect First-Aid equipment and facilities such as Wheelchairs Medical couch - Medical room First-Aid kits and resources. - Ensure facilities are in place for the clearance and disposal of medical waste using yellow clinical bags/storage boxes/sharps boxes and that the clinical waste is collected and disposed of in a recognised way. - Report to their Line Manager or if possible, rectify any defects identified immediately.
+- Monitor First Aid provision, including restocking First Aid Boxes. - Check, update and replace as required First Aid signs and notices, inspect First Aid equipment and facilities such as wheelchairs, medical couch, medical room, First Aid kits and resources. - Ensure facilities are in place for the clearance and disposal of medical waste using yellow clinical bags/storage, boxes/sharps boxes and that the clinical waste is collected and disposed of in a recognised way. - Report to their Line Manager or if possible, rectify any defect identified immediately.

-5.2 Duties and competence - First Aider
+5.2 Duties and competence First Aider